-In October 2021, the Group purchased the private corporate bonds of Crystalwise Technology Inc. for a one-year period at a principal amount of \$330,000 thousand.
-The coupon rate and effective interest rate were both 2.00%, and the bond is due in October 2022.
-On September 22, 2022, the Board of Directors resolved to extend the private issued corporate bonds for 6 months.
-The bond matures on March 31, 2023, and the capital and interest repayments will be made in full.
+In October 2021, the Group purchased the private corporate bonds of CWT for a one-year period at a principal amount of \$330,000 thousand.
+The coupon rate and effective interest rate were both 2.00%.
+On September 22, 2022 and March 16, 2023 the Board of Directors resolved to extend the private issued corporate bonds for 6 months.
+The bond matures on May 2023, and the capital repayments will be made in full.